cayek/TESS3/README.md

 # tess3r R package

-We recommend using the R package which facilitate data preprocessing and visualisation.
-Moreover, we use the R package in the tutorials.
+We recommend using the R package which facilitates data pre-processing and visualisation.
+Moreover, the R package is used in the tutorials.

 ## R package installation